nibukdk/internet-business-plan-2019/readme.md

 **mongo** <br>

-This shall open mongod shell. <br>

-note-Its not necessary for fron-end though
+This shall open mongod shell.note-Its not necessary for fron-end though <br>